 We oversee the management of use and contracts for these printers, create policies for printing, and oversee the billing for faculty and staff copying on campus, because most copiers are on machines that multi-function in that they print, copy, scan to e-mail, and/or fax.

 Students are given a print quota each term.
-They may increase their quota by purchasing a cash card at Wilson Cafe, MiddXpress, the Food Cart outside of Armstrong Library, or the College Store.
-They may print to public printers via a print release station using a lab computer or mobility print from a personal computer.
+They may increase their quota by submitting a request for additional quota to the Helpdesk.
+They may print to public printers using a lab computer or mobility print from a personal computer.

 Faculty and Staff